-In week 1, one new outbreak of influenza or ILI was reported in facilities serving adults aged ≥65 years (assisted living facilities, nursing facilities, and long-term care facilities): one outbreak of influenza unspecified.
+In week 3, six new outbreaks of influenza or ILI were reported in facilities serving adults aged ≥65 years (assisted living facilities, nursing facilities, and long-term care facilities): four with laboratory evidence of influenza and two ILI.

-So far this season, 13 outbreaks have been reported in facilities serving adults ≥65 years.
+So far this season, 22 outbreaks have been reported in facilities serving adults ≥65 years.
 Additional outbreak reports are expected as we head further into the influenza season.

 Those who have not yet been vaccinated for the 2018-19 season should do so as soon as possible.
-The Florida Department of Health recommends annual influenza vaccination as the first and most important step in protecting against influenza infection and strongly urges long-term care facility administrators and directors to actively recommend and offer influenza vaccines to all residents, staff, and health care personnel who have not yet received their 2018-19 vaccinations.
+The Florida Department of Health strongly urges long-term care facility administrators and directors to actively recommend and offer influenza vaccines to all residents, staff, and health care personnel who have not yet received their 2018-19 vaccinations.

-Laboratory testing:
+Laboratory testing